Catskill Mountain 3500 Club: Activities

 The Club sponsors hikes on almost every weekend of the year to the various peaks, and sometimes to other mountains of interest in the Catskills.
 It is also responsible for maintaining the trail over Peekamoose and Table mountains, and does litter cleanup on the section of Route 214 south of Stony Clove Notch (Both routes are currently part of the Long Path long-distance hiking trail).
+In the 2000s it assisted in the construction of a relocated lean-to on Balsam Lake Mountain.

-Every spring it holds an annual dinner in Kingston along with its membership meeting, at which new members and winter members from the previous year who are in attendance receive their patches and any matters requiring the vote of the full membership are taken up.
+Starting with 1966, every spring it holds an annual dinner.
+Originally held in Kingston, it now takes place at the Ashokan Center in Olivebridge along with its membership meeting, at which new members and winter members from the previous year who are in attendance receive their patches and any matters requiring the vote of the full membership are taken up.
 It is usually followed by a presentation on some matter of interest concerning the Catskills.

 All activities are listed in the Club’s quarterly newsletter, the Catskill Canister, which also includes poetry, short articles about hiking and the Catskills and news about members.

-Advocacy

-It has also advocated for the interests of hikers in the Catskills, lobbying against the construction of a trail up the north ridge of Slide and in favor of expanding the amount of Forest Preserve designated as wilderness, for example.
-In recent years the Club has also begun to take a more active stewardship role, helping to raise money for construction and maintenance efforts and land purchases.

 Canister controversy

-This role brought it into conflict with the New York State Department of Environmental Conservation, which manages the Catskill lands, in 1999 when DEC's Unit Management Plan for the Slide Mountain Wilderness Area called for the removal of the canisters from the trailless peaks in that unit, arguing that they were not consistent with wilderness values and contributed to degradation of the summits.

-After an overwhelming response in favor of retaining them, DEC and the Club reached a compromise in the pending update to the Catskill Park State Land Master Plan in which DEC would take over ownership of the canisters, the names of mountains would be removed from the exteriors and the canisters themselves repainted a dull grey on those summits that lie within areas designated Wilderness by the DEC.
+In 1999 the New York State Department of Environmental Conservation, which manages the Catskill lands, proposed in its Unit Management Plan (UMP) for the Slide Mountain Wilderness Area that the club's canisters be removed from the trailless peaks in that unit, arguing that they were not consistent with wilderness values and contributed to degradation of the summits.
+After an overwhelming response in favor of retaining them, DEC and the Club reached a compromise in the pending update to the Catskill Park State Land Master Plan (CPSLMP) in which DEC would take over ownership of the canisters, the names of mountains would be removed from the exteriors and the canisters themselves repainted a dull grey on those summits that lie within areas designated Wilderness by the DEC.
+When it was updated in 2008, the CPSLMP permitted the canisters but left the final decision on whether to permit their use on state land to the individual UMPs.

+In 2020 the club installed canisters on the summits of Eagle Mountain and Kaaterskill High Peak, at DEC's request, in order to better compile information on their use.
+All canisters were also repainted orange at this time, again at DEC's request, in the hope of making them easier to find and reduce the proliferation of herd paths on trailless peaks.